Semester in Salamanca, Spain

 USAL and UPSA Academic Information

 More detailed information about course selection is available in the Salamanca application.
-Students interested in enrolling at USAL or UPSA, you can begin exploring course options at the two universities.
+Students interested in enrolling at USAL or UPSA can begin exploring course options at the two universities.
 The Plan de Estudios is a list of courses that students in each grado (major) take each year.
-This is a good starting point to find classes and some syllabi.
+This is a good starting point to find classes and sylalbi.
 Please be aware that course options in other departments or grados could exist.

 To access syllabi, once on the website, you have to click on Guía Académica and then choose a year under Asignaturas and click the course title.

 |KU Major or Minor||USAL Grado|